 Don’t ask the customer questions about their review/feedback.

-Questions will prolong the online conversation and therefore draw more attention to the negative reviews.
-It may also suggest you don’t believe the customer, which could further exacerbate negative feelings towards your company.
+Questions will prolong the online conversation and draw more attention to the negative reviews.
+But, unfortunately, it may also suggest you don’t believe the customer, further exacerbating negative feelings towards your company.

 Making excuses will only anger a customer and likely result in a back-and-forth argument online, which is the last thing any business needs or wants.

-Providing the customer isn’t completely out of line, take responsibility for the issue, but use it as an opportunity to reinforce your company values.
+Providing the customer isn’t entirely out of line, take responsibility for the issue, but use it as an opportunity to reinforce your company values.

 For example, “We are known for our great eye for detail and regret that we missed the mark in this situation.”